 A common one is the death of someone extremely close to you – or perhaps the first few deaths you experienced in your life.
 What is the most shocking and crippling aspect of those deaths?

 Its the sense of permanence that comes with death – the knowledge that we will never be able to be with the person again.
-On a deeper level, there’s a complete, and utter powerless.
+On a deeper level, there’s a complete, and utter powerlessness.
 None of us have power over death – you can’t take any action to bring that person back or ensure you’ll see them again (unless you believe in an afterlife, I suppose).
 You can’t take back mean things you might have said before they passed away or go back and relive your most cherished memories.
-As a result, even those good memories become painful…
+As a result, even those good memories can become painful…

 The Loss of a Relationship

 Another common root of a depressed state is getting your heart broken in a relationship.
 Getting “dumped” will often leave a person, especially a young one, crying for days on end, barely able to take a shower the pain is so sharp.
 For some people it may drag on for months.
 Even years later you might feel pain every time you think of what happened.

 Again, what is it that is so devastating about such a scene?